Poster abstract for HEI Annual Conference 2022

 Sam Harper1, Jill Baumgartner1, Ellison Carter2, Xiaoying Li1, Zhongjie Fan3, Shu Tao4, Yuanxun Zhang5

-1McGill University, Montreal, QC, Canada; 2Colorado State University, Fort Collins, CO, USA; 3Peking University, Beijing, China; 4University of the Chinese Academy of Sciences, Beijing, China
+1McGill University, Montreal, Quebec, Canada; 2Colorado State University, Fort Collins, Colorado, USA; 3Peking Union Medical College Hospital, Beijing, China; 4Peking University, Beijing, China; 5University of Chinese Academy of Sciences, Beijing, China

 Background.
 Improving air quality is a policy priority in China.
 Starting in 2016, the Beijing municipal government designated coal-restricted areas and simultaneously offered subsidies for the purchase and installation of mostly electric-powered heat pumps to replace coal-heating stoves.
 This study aims to: a) estimate the contribution of changes in PM2.5, to the overall effect of the policy on health; b) quantify the contribution of changes in the chemical composition of PM2.5 from different sources to the overall effect on health outcomes, and c) quantify the impact of the policy on outdoor air quality and personal air pollution exposures.